Edexcel 1TDO, 9-1

 Design is a very rewarding and creative process which leads to varied outcomes from solving specific problems to providing opportunities for self-expression.

-Workshop and design sessions using a range of modern materials such as wood laminates, alloys, acrylics and ceramics will be used to create your individual portfolio and final piece of practical work.
-In Year 10 you will be taught, in small groups, a wide range of skills through focused practical tasks.
+Workshop and design sessions using a range of modern materials such as wood laminates, alloys, plastics and ceramics will be used to create your individual portfolio and final piece of practical work.
+In Year 10 you will be taught a wide range of skills through focused practical tasks.
 This will be an opportunity for you to experiment with a range of materials and processes and to start to build a portfolio of work.

 Through these hands-on exercises, you will be expected to develop a detailed knowledge and understanding of two of the following three areas of study: